penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-oncallservices-oncallservice-properties-computeformaxminoccupancy.md

 engineInputGHCSchema#/properties/ghcData/properties/onCallServices/items/properties/computeForMaxMinOccupancy
 ```

-Indicates if the service computes for teacher's daily maximum and minimum of occupancy.
+It indicates whether the service calculates the maximum and minimum daily occupancy of the teacher.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |